- slide 1 of 2

 - Smiley owns a bull pup named Andrew Jackson, who engages in dog-fighting.
 Andrew Jackson's special move of biting the other dog's hind legs prevailed every time, except for the time he fought a dog whose hind legs had been cut off by a circular saw.

-- Jim Smiley owns a frog, Daniel Webster, who Smiley claims could out jump any frog in Calaveras County.
+- Jim Smiley owns a frog, Daniel Webster, who Smiley claims can out jump any frog in Calaveras County.
 A stranger tells Smiley that Daniel Webster is an ordinary frog.
 Smiley challenges the stranger, goes down to the swamp, and returns with a competitor frog.
 Meanwhile the stranger fills Daniel Webster's mouth with quail shot.
 Weighed down and unable to jump, Jim Smiley's frog suffers defeat and Jim Smiley suffers humiliation and anger.

 - Simon Wheeler attempts to tell one more story, but the narrator escapes.